 Check with your provider if your phone will work overseas

-If you have plans spending your vacation overseas, first, check with your provider if the phone will work in such situation.
+If you have plans spending your vacation overseas, first, check with your provider if your HTC phone will work in such situation.
 Next, take note of your phone plan and see how much it will cost if you use your data or make a few phone calls.
 If it’s expensive, consider going for an international data and calling package to save money.
 This is also a good option if you don’t want to remove your SIM card.
 So, if possible, request for a plan that works in the destination you are going to by calling your provider.
 If the plan goes through, the provider, in most cases, cancels it once you come back.

 Unlock your phone if you decide to use a foreign SIM card

 If your provider does not have an international data and calling package, worry not because your phone can still work abroad by using a foreign carrier’s SIM card.
 Just make sure your phone is unlocked so you can enable the SIM card’s features.
-HTC phones and tablets come already unlocked when you buy one, however, there are some locked variants that are purchased from carriers.
+HTC Hong Kong phones and tablets come already unlocked when you buy one, however, there are some locked variants that are purchased from carriers.
 If your phone happens to be locked, you can unlock it by looking for resources online.
 However, if you can’t find one, contact your customer service to figure out how to unlock your handset before traveling.

 Set up a lock screen

 This is an essential thing to do while traveling so if anyone steals it, then they won’t be able to access your data and take over your personal info.
 There are many ways you can lock your phone’s display, from simple passwords to fingerprint scanners.
-HTC smartphones in Hong Kong sport fingerprint scanners like the HTC Desire 10 Pro.
+HTC Hong Kong smartphones sport fingerprint scanners like the HTC Desire 10 Pro.
 If your phone doesn’t come with a fingerprint scanner, then you can set up a lock screen where you need to draw a pattern to unlock it.
 This kind of lock screen is great since it is harder to crack, just make sure you create a difficult pattern.

 Beware of Unsecured Wi-Fi Networks